emdgroup/baybe/docs/userguide/objective.md

 ```

 ### DESIRABILITY
-The ``DESIRABILITY`` mode enables you to combine multiple targets via scalarization
+The `DESIRABILITY` mode enables you to combine multiple targets via scalarization
-into a single value, a method well know and also utilized in classical DOE.
+into a single value, a method also utilized in classical DOE.

 Besides `mode` and `targets`, this objective type has two additional optional arguments:
 * `weights`: Some targets might be more important than others.